 The quality of browser-based tools varies greatly, so here we've picked out the best online editors available today.
 Selecting the right tool will often be a case of seeing which closest meets your needs, so we've included a mixture of very basic and more advanced options.

 Looking for a more powerful movie-making tool that you can use offline?
 Take a look at our guide to the best video editing software, with recommended options listed (as well as paid-for software if you want some extra features).
 If you're thinking of buying a video editor, it may be worth waiting until Black Friday and Cyber Monday, when we're expecting to see some great deals from big names like Adobe.

 An amazingly flexible online video editor, with royalty-free media to supplement your own movie clips, audio files and images

 First, a word of warning: Movie Maker Online is funded by ads that you might find distracting, and you'll have to deactivate any ad-blocking plugins you have installed before you can use it.

-That said, Movie Maker Online is an excellent tool, and it's only fair that its developers are reimbursed for their work.
+If you can look past that, Movie Maker Online is an excellent tool (and it's only fair that its developers are reimbursed for their work).
 Movie Maker Online lets you upload video, images and music, and combine them into a project by dragging and dropping them onto a timeline.
 The page layout is a little strange, so you'll need to scroll down a little way to find it.

 You can crop uploaded videos, and there are numerous filters available to give them a new look.
 Movie Maker Online provides fade options for both audio and video too, as well as text overlays, transitions and more.